Assault victim Joseph Ritch 'saved three lives through organ donation'

-Heartbreaking tribute paid to assault victim Joseph Ritch by his mum - ‘left us to go and save 3 lives through organ donation’
+Heartbreaking tribute paid to assault victim Joseph Ritch by his mum - he left us to go and save 3 lives through organ donation’

 The mother of a 31-year-old man who died after being assaulted in north Belfast last Friday has told of her love for him.